Berkeley-CS61B/website-sp24/labs/lab01/index.md

 ```shell
 ssh-ed25519 AAAAC3NzaC1lZDI1N6jpH3Bnbebi7Xz7wMr20LxZCKi3U8UQTE5AAAAIBTc2HwlbOi8T [some-comment-here]
 ```
-Then, copy and paste the output from your terminal.
+Then, copy the output from your terminal.
 The `[some-comment-here]` will be system dependent and may vary for individuals.
-Taking the output, go to [Github, Settings, SSH, GPG Keys, New SSH Key](https://github.com/settings/ssh/new) (or click the link) and paste the output into the Key section.**Name the key, so it's memorable what device the key is on or so you recognize what it's for and select the Key type as Authentication Key**.
+Taking the output, go to [Github, Settings, SSH, GPG Keys, New SSH Key](https://github.com/settings/ssh/new) (or click the link) and paste the output into the Key section. **Name the key, so it's memorable what device the key is on or so you recognize what it's for and select the Key type as Authentication Key**.
 Then, add the key to your account.